Miss something this week? Don't panic. CBC's rounds up the consumer and health news you need.

 Marketplace needs your help

-Watch this week's episode of and catch up on past episodes anytime on CBC Gem.
+Catch up on past episodes of on CBC Gem.

 Credit belongs to : www.cbc.ca